Do I need a Bronze, Silver or Gold support package with my nbn™ service?

 Border Gateway Protocol (BGP) is like the street directory for data over the internet.
 When a packet of data is submitted from one destination, BGP is responsible for processing that data packet and routing it via the most optimal path across autonomous systems to its destination.

-At present, we offer Default Gateway as a single announcement of the network 0.0.0.0/0 (IPv4) and ::/0 (IPv6) to your Aussie Broadband Internet service.
+We offer Default Gateway as a single announcement of the network 0.0.0.0/0 (IPv4) and ::/0 (IPv6) to your Aussie Broadband Internet service as well as domestic and full route tables.
 Please consider before submitting to Aussie Broadband that your APNIC account has an up-to-date route origin record.

 Please send us your Border Gateway Protocol Routing requests on a signed formal letterhead to the email address [email protected] with the following information: